Date of birth – 19 May 1983 Cuckfield, Sussex

-Chris Nash ended a lengthy association with Sussex after opting to link up with his former Head Coach Peter Moores, after a move during the winter of 2017.
+Chris Nash ended a lengthy association with Sussex when he opted to link up with his former Head Coach Peter Moores by moving to Notts during the winter of 2017.

 Nash joined Nottinghamshire on an initial three-year contract, looking to extend a career that has often attracted the attentions of the England selectors.

 Apart from reuniting with his former mentor, the attraction to join Nottinghamshire was a fairly obvious one, with the right-hander moving to play his home cricket on a ground where he had always enjoyed great success.

 In eight First-Class appearances for Sussex at Trent Bridge he scored over 800 runs at an average of over 57.
 Three of his 23 centuries have been scored in Nottingham, with a best of 178.

 Nash’s maiden summer with his second county was hampered by an injury sustained in his first T20 appearance whilst diving to take a catch.

 Nevertheless, the Cuckfield-born player still found time to enter the Nottinghamshire record books, becoming the first uncapped cricketer to captain the county this century, after stepping in twice whilst Steven Mullaney was on England Lions duty.